If you are a woman in business and want to share your business story, then share it with us here and get featured!

-Sreemati Sen, a Masters in Social Work (MSW) From Visva Bharati, Shantiniketan.
+Sreemati Sen holds a Masters in Social Work from Visva Bharati, Shantiniketan.
 She is a Development Professional, specialised in Psychiatric care of Differently Abled Children.
 That hasn’t stopped her from exploring other fields.
 Years of experience in Social and Consumer Research are also a part of her portfolio.
 A mother of two, she is passionate about travelling and writing.
 When she finds the time, she writes.
 Writing is catharsis.

 Most women do not get to live their lives the way they want, on their own terms.
 So why should they be tied down in their old age?